 Can you be Prosecuted for Shooting Down a Drone?

 Drone laws are still in their infancy, certainly case law is and so at the time of writing, no one has been prosecuted for shooting down a drone.
 However, this looks set to change after an incident in February 2019 in Kent.
 A drone belonging to some hunt saboteurs was shot at by one of the huntsmen.
-The drone, although damaged was able to return to the pilot and the footage was recovered leading the Police to making an arrest and holding the suspect on a charge of suspicion of criminal damage and possession of a firearm with intent.
+The drone, although damaged, was able to return to the pilot and the footage was recovered leading the Police to make an arrest and hold the suspect on a charge of suspicion of criminal damage and possession of a firearm with intent.
 At the last update, he remains in custody and we will be following the story with interest.

 What to Do if there is a Drone over your House

 If shooting down a drone is out of the question (and it definitely is), what action can you take?